 Rehabilitation or restoration of degraded stream systems, including channel, riparian, and floodplain components, will result in direct reductions in bacteria loadings by effectively filtering and reducing runoff from adjacent areas.
 Reduction in erosion will result in the reduction of bacteria and nutrient loads contained in channel bed and banks.
-Potential bacteria and nutrient load reductions were not calculated because the location, type, and sizes of projects will determine the potential load reductions.
+Potential bacteria and nutrient load reductions were not calculated because the location type, and sizes of projects will determine the potential load reductions.

+calculated been duse the location, type, and sizes of projects will determine the potential load reddetions.
 Effectiveness Moderate to High: Riparian and floodplain effectiveness for reducing pollutant loading is known to be high, but will depend on site selection and maintenance of the area.
 Educational programs have proven effective in knowledge and technology transfer.
 Certainty Moderate: Rehabilitation and restoration activities, as well as continued maintenance or protection of restored areas require education and sustained commitment from property owners.
 Technical and financial assistance is available to help plan and implement specific projects, especially those with additional flood mitigation benefits.
 Commitment Moderate to Low: Rehabilitation or restoration may not be a high priority for local cities or counties.
 Financial needs are significant and will vary depending on site characteristics.
 Needs Moderate: Technical resources to identify priority sites are available and initial screening has been conducted.
 Long-term commitment from public property owners is needed.
 A common understanding by project partners of the expected use, maintenance, and ecosystem benefits of properly functioning stream systems is needed.